Zymo-Research/docker-bcl2fastq/README.md

 ### Custom Bcl2fastq command

 You can run your own `bcl2fastq` command by specifying arguments to `docker run`.
-Please notice that a complete command  for bcl conversion and demultiplexing should consist of both `configureBclToFastq.pl` and `make`.
+Please note that a complete command  for bcl conversion and demultiplexing should consist of both `configureBclToFastq.pl` and `make`.
 For example:

 ```bash
 docker run -d --name bcl2fastq \